yuetung/The-Game-Which-You-Are-A-Ball/readme.md

 ~~Animation change when picking up powerups network.~~

-IP Display networkbroadcast?
+~~IP Display networkbroadcast?~~

 ---

-Android <-> Android no IP address
+Touch animation detect whether person pressed place

+Player doesn't know if they level up (character level)

+Multiplayer UI menulist broadcast created rooms?

+Trail not synced

+coroutines?

 ---

+Change the update errors

-Change IP display & all the other displays for multiplayer to scale with screen size.
+~~Change IP display & all the other displays for multiplayer to scale with screen size.~~

-Make back button from 2Player network screen
+~~Make back button from 2Player network screen~~

-Show progress of connection of IP and cancel button
+~~Show progress of connection of IP and cancel button~~

 ~~Camera?~~